 Ever wanted to chuck it all in and become a writer?
 Former teacher turned bestselling crime writer Graham Minett tells us about following his dream to become a published author at the age of 65.

 Born in Cheltenham, Gloucestershire, and now living in West Sussex, Graham Minett spent almost 45 years working in secondary education, most recently as part of the headship team at The Angmering School, where he worked for 25 years.
 Latterly working in a part-time role for the school, he was able to develop his writing alongside teaching, and a new career in fiction-writing was born.
-After his first two novels were well received, in April this year he said goodbye to education for good, and became a full-time novelist.
+After his first two novels were well received, a couple of years ago he said goodbye to education for good, and became a full-time novelist.
 We wondered just how terrifying that might have been…

 “Writing was something I’d wanted to do all my life, but other important considerations – relationships, raising a family, work, sport – got in the way.
 Then, in 2006, I decided to do a two-year part-time MA in Creative Writing at The University of Chichester.